Skip to content

 Here are a few things to consider before starting or returning to treatment:

-• The Type of Drug: some drugs have more addictive quality than others and may require more intensive treatments (e.g. residential, detox, rehab).
+• The type of drug: Some drugs have a more addictive quality than others and may require more intensive treatments (e.g., residential, detox, rehab).

-• Level of Social Support: having a good support network can help the individual feel comfortable and cared for.
-If there are relationship ruptures, it is important for the individuals to take time to repair them.
+• Level of social support: A good support network can help you feel comfortable and cared for.
+If there are relationship ruptures, take time to repair them.
 Making amends is one of the most powerful steps in the recovery journey.

-• Housing Options: the individual must assess if their living situation is conducive to their recovery.
-If past usage consistently took place at home, being in the same place can trigger the euphoric recall.
+• Housing options: Asses if your living situation is conducive to recovery.
+If past usage consistently occurred at home, being in the same environment can trigger the euphoric recall.

-• Access to Transportation: this is another important element to consider before returning to treatment.
-Long commutes or lack of adequate transportation can become barriers for those working on their recovery.
+• Access to transportation: Reliable transportation is another element to consider before returning to treatment.
+Long commutes or lack of adequate transportation can become barriers to recovery.

-• Past Treatment Efficacy: if past treatment did not produce desirable results, making a new plan and setting new goals is important.
-Recovery is a matter of learning what works and what does not work.
+• Past treatment efficacy: If past treatments did not produce desirable results, making a new plan and setting new goals is essential.
+Recovery is a matter of learning what does and what does not work.

-• Proximity to Triggers: external triggers are people, places, or activities associated with substance use or acting out.
-Putting distance between the individuals and these elements helps to minimize cravings.
+• Proximity to triggers: External triggers are substance-related people, places, or activities.
+Putting distance between you and these elements helps to minimize cravings.

 Final Thoughts